zephraph/notes/Recurse/Recurse.md

 At the same time, I'd really love to invest more in learning about electronics.
 I went to college for computer engineering which is mostly electrical engineering with some computer science sprinkled in.
 I really haven't done hardware work since college.

 So, the crazy idea... can I build my own keyboard?

+### Visual programming to enhance our current experience

+Visual programming languages never really take off.
+It's a hard problem because to this point it largely seems like text is just easier to manipulate and understand at a glance.
+Not all problems are best solved visually.
+Is there a middle ground though?
+What if we had tools that enhanced our textual programming languages instead of replacing them.
+What if I could create a visual module to manage some complex data pipeline and import that simply into the textual code I'm working on as a module or function.
+I'm sure this has been explored by others, but it seems like a fun project.

+### Considering the terminal of the future

+I've talked with the founders of [fig](https://withfig.com/) and we spent some time discussing what the terminal of the future might look like.
+The seed of the idea was planted then and every since ideas have been sprouting.